Akselmo/akselmo.github.io/_posts/2021-05-30-How-and-why-I-got-into-gamedev.markdown

 Currently I'm working on an RPG called Loputon with Unity and unnamed Scifi FPS made with C using [Raylib](https://www.raylib.com/).

 *In conclusion, gamedev is my thing.
 I love it and I hope to make games till the end.
 If you haven’t felt at home with drawing, writing, video making or other creative outlets, give gamedev a try!*

+---

+*Note: This post was originally for [Tecsiederp's (my fiancees) blog](https://tecsielity.wordpress.com/2018/10/13/guest-post-how-and-why-i-got-into-game-dev-akselmo/), however I wanted to preserve it here as well.
+It was originally written in 2018-10-13, and I have removed outdated information.*